-For evaluation of suspected malignancies, the most important aspects of a tumor is whether it benign or malignant.
+For evaluation of suspected malignancies such as tumors, the most important aspect is whether it is benign or malignant.
 If malignant, then staging is necessary.
 There are generally specific criteria for various forms of tumors, which should be used whenever applicable, but following are some generalizations.

 A general approach is to start looking at the slide which seems to contain most tumor (excluding any necrosis), facilitating a diagnosis, and shows what kind of cells to look for in the periphery.